toontownretro/dtool/README.md

 This is the `dtool` tree of the Player, originally derived from the `dtool` directory of the main [Panda3D](https://github.com/panda3d/panda3d) repository.

 DTOOL contains low-level utilities, the config system, and `interrogate`, the Python binding generator.
+Additionally, it contains all of the ppremake build scripts that serve as a foundation for the rest of the trees.

 ## How to build
 Assumes you have already set up the development environment and have built and installed the trees required by DTOOL.